Luli4n/HangmanTheGame_BashScript/README.md

 # Hangman_BashScript
 This is an implementation of a Hangman game.
+I used Zenity to make UI.

 <table>
   <tr>